CactusGalaxy/FilamentAstrotomic/README.md

 ### Setting the translatable locales for a particular resource

-By default, the translatable locales can be [set globally for all resources in the plugin configuration](#setting-the-default-translatable-locales).
+By default, the translatable locales loaded using [Astrotomic's Locales helper from method `all()`](https://docs.astrotomic.info/laravel-translatable/package/locales-helper#all) which returns all locales from the `translatable.locales` configuration.
 Alternatively, you can customize the translatable locales for a particular resource by overriding the `getTranslatableLocales()` method in your resource class:

 ```php
 use CactusGalaxy\FilamentAstrotomic\Resources\Concerns\ResourceTranslatable;